 9. Family and Friends – Leading an Integrated Life: The purpose of this module is to help ministry personnel look at their lives, how they live and how they schedule their time.
 Participants consider the importance of balance, integration and how well they maintain relationships with family and friends.

-10. Family Systems Theory – The Congregation as a System: A clear understanding of Family Systems Theory can help ministry personnel and congregations be more self-aware and self-differentiating; to be better equipped to identify those in the congregation with good leadership skills; and to better recognize and deal with anxiety in the system.
+10. Family Systems Theory – The Community of Faith as a System: A clear understanding of Family Systems Theory can help ministry personnel and communities of faith be more self-aware and self-differentiating; to be better equipped to identify those in the community of faith with good leadership skills; and to better recognize and deal with anxiety in the system.

-11. Finances – What You Need to Know: Responsible for the “big picture” and leading in the planning of the church’s vision, mission and core values, ministry personnel and lay leaders can look at how monies are spent as an indicator of the extent to which the congregation lives into their vision, mission and values.
-Facilitating faithful stewardship of the congregation’s gifts – time, talent and treasure – is a vital part of leadership.
+11. Finances – What You Need to Know: Responsible for the “big picture” and leading in the planning of the church’s vision, mission and core values, ministry personnel and lay leaders can look at how monies are spent as an indicator of the extent to which the community of faith lives into their vision, mission and values.
+Facilitating faithful stewardship of the community of faith’s gifts – time, talent and treasure – is a vital part of leadership.

-12. Habits, Norms and Expectations: The purpose of this module is to explore how understanding a congregation’s routines and norms can smooth a new perons’s entry into the system.
+12. Habits, Norms and Expectations: The purpose of this module is to explore how understanding a community of faith’s routines and norms can smooth a new perons’s entry into the system.

-13. History-Sharing and Understanding: The purpose of this module is to share the history of the congregation and to explore how that history has shaped the congregation and it’s relationship with the wider church.
+13. History-Sharing and Understanding: The purpose of this module is to share the history of the community of faith and to explore how that history has shaped the community of faith and it’s relationship with the wider church.

 14. Leadership for Our Times: A look at authority and leadership styles in the context of today’s challenges.

 15. Leading Planned Change: The purpose of this module is to have participants reflect on their readiness for change and to consider how well they are doing in following the basic steps needed for change to be effectively implemented.